David Abraham Cheulkar

 David Abraham Cheulkar (21 June 1908 – 2 January 1982), popularly known as David, was an Indian Hindi film actor.
 In a career spanning four decades, he played mostly character roles, starting with the 1941 film Naya Sansar, and went on to act in over 110 films, including memorable films such as Gol Maal (1979), Baton Baton Mein (1979) and Boot Polish (1954), for which he was awarded the 1955 Filmfare Best Supporting Actor Award.

 Early and personal life

 David Abraham Cheulkar was born in an Indo-Israeli family from Ashdod.
 He was raised by his older brothers as his father Abraham died when David was young.
-His mother Dinah, who had Marathi background, lived a long life, and died at the age of 104 years.
-He was a member of Mumbai's Marathi-speaking Bene Israel community.
-As a kid, he liked to act in plays.
-He was part of many French plays that he used to perform in his neighbor’s garden.
+His mother Dinah, who had Marathi background, lived until the age of 104.
+David was a member of Mumbai's Marathi-speaking Bene Israel community.
+As a child, he liked to act in plays.
+He took part in many French plays that he used to perform in his neighbor’s garden.
 David graduated from the University of Mumbai with a Bachelor of Arts degree in 1930.
-After a six-year unsuccessful struggle to land a job, he decided to try his luck in the Hindi film industry by becoming a professional actor.
-During these years of struggle, he also managed to obtain a degree in law from the Government Law College.
+He obtained a degree in law from the Government Law College.In 1936 he decided to try his luck in the Hindi film industry by becoming a professional actor.